MisterRpeng/EGS-TSSA/README.md

   * [ImageNet](http://www.image-net.org/) Training Set.

 * Evaluations data:
-  * randomly selected 5k images from [ImageNet](http://www.image-net.org/) Validation Set.
+  * Randomly select 5k images from the [ImageNet](http://www.image-net.org/) Validation Set.
-  * The test data is the same as that used in the TSAA method, and you can download the evaluation data from [here](https://drive.google.com/drive/folders/1z6fMGd-NFvKi1-tVG59ow7ZxHyEGfEGI?usp=sharing) shared by TSAA authors.
+  * The test data is the same as that used in the TSAA method, and you can download the evaluation data from [here](https://drive.google.com/drive/folders/1z6fMGd-NFvKi1-tVG59ow7ZxHyEGfEGI?usp=sharing) provided by TSAA authors.

 ### Training